Graded review

 The biology behind the hype is real — and that's the trap

 The mechanistic story is genuinely compelling.
 NAD+ falls with age, and it is the obligatory cofactor for the sirtuins — the enzymes David Sinclair's lab and others linked to caloric-restriction biology and slowed aging in model organisms.
 The canonical review of this field lays out the hypothesis cleanly: NAD+ and sirtuins sit at a node connecting metabolism, stress resistance, and aging, which is why restoring NAD+ became such an attractive target1.
 A companion review by leaders in the field summarizes how NMN and NR feed into that pathway and why they were nominated as anti-aging interventions in the first place2.
+It is worth remembering how badly the sirtuin field has been burned by trusting an elegant mechanism too early: resveratrol, the original "sirtuin activator," turned out not to activate SIRT1 directly at all — see does resveratrol actually work for longevity?.

 Here is the trap.
 A plausible mechanism is a hypothesis, not a result.
 The history of aging research is a graveyard of mechanistically elegant interventions that did nothing — or harm — in humans.
 So the right question is never "does NAD+ matter to aging biology?" (it does) but "when you raise NAD+ in a person, does anything you care about actually improve?"
 That is a much harder bar, and it is the bar most NAD+ marketing quietly skips.